ecvanlare/aks-microservices-gitops-azp-demo/.azure/README.md

 - Templates are centralized for reusability
 - Clear separation between application and infrastructure
+- Stage-based organization for better visibility
-- Consistent naming conventions with `-template.yml` and `-pipeline.yml` suffixes
+- Consistent naming conventions with `-template.yml` and `-job.yml` suffixes